yeoman/generator-webapp/README.md

 * TODO: Mocha Unit Testing with PhantomJS
 * TODO: Optional - Leaner Modernizr builds *(new)*

-For more information on what `generator-gulp-webapp` can do for you, take a look at the [Gulp plugins](https://github.com/yeoman/generator-gulp-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-gulp-webapp` can do for you, take a look at the [gulp plugins](https://github.com/yeoman/generator-gulp-webapp/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started